fenago/ml-scikit-keras-tensorflow/labs/lab_17.md

 use a pretrained model (e.g., there are pretrained StyleGAN models available for Keras).

-In the next chapter we will move to an entirely different branch of Deep
+In the next lab we will move to an entirely different branch of Deep
 Learning: Deep Reinforcement Learning.